 with the winners of the Fresh Voices Poetry Competition

+This year’s event will take place on the West Lawn and attendees will be properly socially distanced in clearly-marked pods.
+Bring a blanket, chairs, and a picnic.
 Inspired by the surroundings, many attendees take the opportunity to write their own poetry and prose, lingering after dusk to finish their poems and conversations.

 For additional poetry events, see our Calendar.

 In-person ticket | $20 per person

 Tickets must be purchased in advance.
 No tickets will be sold at the gate.
 Purchase in-person tickets here.

 Enjoy the world-class Sunken Garden Poetry Festival from the comforts of your own backyard or couch!
 Purchase livestream tickets here.